These days, it can be hard to figure out what counts as healthy eating and what doesn’t.

 Does the Healthy Eating Diet Plan Work?

 Is healthy eating as easy and effective as it sounds?
-These woman opted for a simple healthy diet over the fad diets that restrict entire foods groups and wound up with pretty great results.
+These woman opted for a simple healthy diet over the fad diets that restrict entire foods groups and wound up with pretty great clean eating weight loss results.

 Reviews and Weight Loss Results

 “I’ve been working on a healthy diet for about a year and a half.
 It’s all about balance for me though.
 Eating healthy most of the time but still having those treats once and awhile.

 At this point I have lost roughly 75 lbs.

 The most difficult part of changing how I ate was just getting started.
 I first needed to learn how to lose 5 pounds in a week.
 I started slowly by incorporating a veggie or a fruit into every meal until it just become habit.
 Then I started working on cutting down the junk food snacks.
 I looked at paleo diet reviews and saw the potential to lose weight.
 I took it one step at a time so it wouldn’t be to overwhelming.
 I also started tracking using My Fitness Pal.
 That’s what made me think about what I was putting in my mouth.